Canada Fly Guide

 Key points

-• Range: East Kootenays are primarily cutthroat fisheries (West Kootenays skew rainbow) .
+• Range: native to the upper Columbia, Fraser and Saskatchewan watersheds of BC and Alberta (source).
+In the Kootenays, the East Kootenays are primarily cutthroat fisheries (West Kootenays skew rainbow) .

 • Behaviour: free-rising; a bit of sparkle/shine brings them to the surface .